genesis-ai-dev/codex-editor/src/activationHelpers/contextAware/miniIndex/indexes/README.md

 - TSV: Tabular format, easy to read and edit in spreadsheet applications, supports basic metadata.

 The current implementation in `zeroDraftIndex.ts` can handle all of these formats, parsing them into the `ZeroDraftIndexRecord` structure for indexing and searching.

+> Note: If there are duplicate verses in the zero draft file, the last occurrence of the verse will be used.
+E.g.,
+> MRK 1:1 Début de la Bonne Nouvelle de Jésus-Christ, le Fils de Dieu.
+> MRK 1:1 RYDER IS FORCE OVERWRITING THIS ONE <--- This one will be used